Trevor-crypto243/php-unit-testing/Readme.md

 Php and Unit Tests
-Run tests in Docker container as part of CI/CD pipeline Configure gitlab to display test results and let pipeline fail on test errors
+Run tests in Docker container as part of CI/CD pipeline Configure gitlab to display test results and let pipeline fail automatically on test errors